patriciogonzalezvivo/thebookofshaders/11/README.md

 ## Using Noise on generative designs

 As we saw, noise algorithms was original designed to give a natural *je ne sais quoi* to digital textures.
-Our first step to use it will be to differenciate different types of noise algorithms.
-So far all the implementations in 1D and 2D we saw, were interpolation between values and so they are usually call **Value Noise**.
+So far all the implementations in 1D and 2D we saw, were interpolation between values reason why is usually call **Value Noise**, but there are more...

 [ ![Inigo Quilez - Value Noise](value-noise.png) ](../edit.html#11/2d-vnoise.frag)

-As you discovery on the previus excercises this type of noise tends to look "block", as a solution to this effect in 1985 again [Ken Perlin](https://mrl.nyu.edu/~perlin/) develop another implementation of the algorithm call **Gradient Noise**.
-In it what is interpolated per coorner is not a value but a direction (represented by a ```vec2```).
+As you discovery on the previus excercises this type of noise tends to look "block", as a solution to this effect in 1985, again, [Ken Perlin](https://mrl.nyu.edu/~perlin/) develop another implementation of the algorithm call **Gradient Noise**.
+In it Ken figure out how to interpolate **random gradients** instead of values.
+This gradients where the result of 2D noise function that returns directions (represented by a ```vec2```) instead of single values (```float```).
+Click in the foolowing image to see the code and how it works.

 [ ![Inigo Quilez - Gradient Noise](gradient-noise.png) ](../edit.html#11/2d-gnoise.frag)

 Take a minute to look to these two examples by [Inigo Quilez](http://www.iquilezles.org/) and pay attention on the differences between [value noise](https://www.shadertoy.com/view/lsf3WH) and [gradient noise](https://www.shadertoy.com/view/XdXGW8).

-As a painter that understand how the pigments of their paint works, the more we know about noise implementations the better we will learn how to use it.
-The following step is to find interesting way of combining and using it.
+As a painter that understand how the pigments of their paints works, the more we know about noise implementations the better we will learn how to use it.
+The following step is to find interesting way of combine and use it.

-For example, if we use a two dimensional noise implementation to rotate the "grid" we can produce the following effect that looks a lot like wood
+For example, if we use a two dimensional noise implementation to rotate the space where strign lines are render, we can produce the following swirly effect that looks like wood.
+Again you can click on the image to see how the code looks like

 [ ![Wood texture](wood.png) ](../edit.html#11/wood.frag)